What To Put In A Wildfire “Go Bag”

 Additional Reminders When Red Flag Warning Is In Effect

 If you live in a high-risk wildfire area, staying alert and prepared is critical when a “red flag warning” is in effect.
 This alert is issued by the National Weather Service (NWS) to indicate that there is a high wildfire risk.
 It signals ideal conditions for wildfires to start and spread quickly.
-These conditions include drought or dry seasons, low humidity, strong or erratic winds, and possible lightning.
+These conditions include droughts or dry seasons, low humidity, strong or erratic winds, and the possibility of lightning.

 Even without active evacuation orders, take proactive steps to ensure your safety.
 We recommend that you do the following: